Law

 The Doctoral School of Law and Political Science (DS ) at the University of Montpellier welcomes doctoral students in law and political science from the nine research units that comprise it.

-Since July 2017, she has been a member of the Doctoral College of the University of Montpellier, which includes other institutions (Montpellier Supagro, Ecole Nationale Supérieure de Chimie de Montpellier, IMT Mines Alès, AgroParisTech).
-The added value of the Doctoral College is particularly noticeable in everything related to doctoral student/company relations, as well as in the very wide range of training courses offered to doctoral students.
+Since July 2017, it has been part of the University of Montpellier’s Doctoral College, which includes other institutions (Montpellier Supagro, the National School of Chemistry of Montpellier, IMT Mines Alès, and AgroParisTech).
+The Doctoral College offers significant added value, particularly in terms of fostering relationships between doctoral students and industry, as well as through its extensive range of training programs available to doctoral students

 • The Center for Business Law